99designs/aws-vault/README.md

  * Local [EC2 Instance Metadata server](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) is started.
 This approach has the advantage that anything that uses Amazon's SDKs will automatically refresh credentials as needed, so session times can be as short as possible.
 The downside is that only one can run per host and because it binds to `169.254.169.254:80`, your sudo password is required.

-The default is to use environment variables, but you can opt-in to the local instance metadata server the `--server` flag to the `exec` command.
+The default is to use environment variables, but you can opt-in to the local instance metadata server with the `--server` flag on the `exec` command.

 ## MFA Tokens